A negative body image can have profound ramifications for how you feel, day in and day out.

 Are you constantly criticizing the way your body looks?

-In this post I will break down how we get negative body image, how a distorted self-image can impact our health and wellness, and finally how to overcome negative self-image!
+In this post, I will break down what is negative body image as well as what causes negative body image.
+I’ll also cover how a distorted self-image can impact our health and wellness, and finally how to overcome negative self-image!

 Diet Culture Messaging